mariorinaldi1907/Pipex/README.md

-Sure!
-Here’s a sample **README.md** file for a GitHub repository for a project called **Pipex**.
-This template assumes that **Pipex** is a program that implements piping functionality (like Unix pipes) in a C program, commonly used in system programming.

----

 # Pipex

 **Pipex** is a C-based program that implements the piping functionality seen in Unix-like systems.
 It allows users to chain commands together using pipes, similar to how commands are piped in a terminal.
 The project demonstrates the use of file descriptors, process management, and inter-process communication in C.